ssl105/Raytracing-Images/index.md

 The images below focus on direct lighting from area light sources.
 Direct lighting involves two rays and one bounce.
 The first ray is drawn through a pixel from the camera/eye to some point in the scene.
 Then the ray bounces which means that another ray drawn to the light source.
 Since we are dealing with an area light source, realistically the second ray could land anywhere with the light source.
 So to model this accurately, we can sample random points from the light source to draw our second ray.

 The image below is rendered by using an analytical solution for quad light sources.
 There is no noise in the image, but analytical solution cannot be used in general since it does not consider shadows.
-For this project is used to create a reference image.
+For this project the analytical formula is used to create a reference image.
 ![image7](images/hw2/analytic.png)

 The image below uses 9 random samples from the light source to determine the color of the ground surface.
 You can see that it is noisy compared to the reference solution above.